 If you choose to purchase through these sites, read through the terms and conditions and know your rights.
 Sites that provide oversight on transactions and have a dispute resolution process will offer some protection.

-Ultimately, use your judgement and do your research.
+Ultimately, use your judgment and do your research.

 Geartrade.com requires both sellers and buyers to register on the site.
 Buyers have 72 hours to inspect the item upon receipt and confirm it matches the description.